StudyDevOpsProcess/javaProjectDemo/README.md

 javaProjectDemo

-This repo we have created for Demo Devops Process training purpose. - Test
+This repo we have created for Demo Devops Process training purpose.